wayneeseguin/psql-cm/README.md

 # PostgreSQL Change Management Tool

+## Overview

+Experienced software engineers and database administrators know very well that database systems need care and feeding, especially as they grow over time.

+A Database Change Management System (DB CMS) is one method of carefully accounting for  changes to live database schemas in a controlled manner with full history and auditability of who changed what and when.

+A DB CMS itself is a well documented process and is typically required to meet the following criteria,

+- Control the deployment of changes to a schema, specifically the DDL and DML, in a controlled and auditable manner

+- Control the deployment of the DDL from one Server/Database/Schema to another

+- Integrate directly with the database system, backups and restores while preserving the integrity of the data schema within the CMS

+- Regenerate DDL for Disaster Recovery in the absence of database backups

+psql-cm is a tool which was created to help make achieving these goals easier.

 ## What psql-cm is

 This project is a tool to assist with an ITIL like change management process